 If you or a loved one were hurt by someone else’s dog, call an experienced Fort Lauderdale dog bite lawyer to find out whether entitled to receive compensation for your injuries.

-At Hollander Law Firm, P.A., our lawyers understand the complex dog bite laws that apply in Florida.
+At Hollander Law Firm Accident Injury Lawyers, our lawyers understand the complex dog bite laws that apply in Florida.
 We’ll fight to get the fair compensation you deserve.
 Contact us today for a free consultation to learn more about your rights after a dog bite or attack.
 Call us at (954) 287-0566.

 How Can a Fort Lauderdale Personal Injury Lawyer Help Me After a Dog Attacks?